 What’s a video compressor, and how does it reduce file size?

 A video compressor is a piece of software that reduces your video file size by removing details in the data.
-There are lots of different codecs (that’s short for coder/encoder) which are used to compress video files for different formats or programs.
-MPEG-4 (mp4) or WMV (Windows Media Video) are two you might be familiar with.
+A video codec (that’s short for coder/encoder) is used to compress large video files for different formats or programs.
+MPEG-4 (mp4 files) or WMV (Windows Media Video files) are two you might be familiar with.
 But they all work in one of two ways.

 Lossless compression works by eliminating redundant information and is not typically used for the web.
 It’s more commonly used by professional editors who want to share video files with each other without losing quality.